 A quick note in the text of your paper anytime you use an existing source of information.
 The "in-text citations" tab to the left shows you how to include a note in the text of your paper when you use a source.

 A complete list of the sources you used at the end of your paper.
-The tabs above will show you how to present a webpage, article, book, encyclopedia, or DVD in the list of references at the end of your paper.
+The tabs to the left will show you how to present a webpage, article, book, encyclopedia, or DVD in the list of references at the end of your paper.
 General guidelines on how you present a your list of references include:

 The Works Cited list starts on a new page.
 Type the words "Works Cited" centered at the top of the page.